Rehabilitation Research Boot Camp: Statistical Analysis Essentials

 2. Understanding and Describing Data

 Participants will explore the characteristics of descriptive and inferential statistics, focusing on measures of central tendency, variability, and the various types of data scales.
-Mastering data visualization and understanding distribution shapes is a critical prerequisite for selecting the most appropriate analytical methods and correctly interpreting experimental outcomes.
+Mastering data visualization and understanding distribution shapes are critical prerequisites for selecting the most appropriate analytical methods and correctly interpreting experimental outcomes.

 3. Parametric and Nonparametric Statistics